ramo4040/Hackathon-OFPPT/README.md

 1. Clone this repository to your web server directory.
 2. Create a MySQL database and configure the database credentials in `config.php`.
-3. Set up your web server to point to the project's root directory.

 ## Usage: